kuberdgn/Data-Analysis/README.md

 # Data-Analysis
 Capstone Project
-This was the final capstone projedt under the Computer Information System.
-Different seven diverse data sets were assigned to complete the projects.
-The project's topics are well reflected inside the project work.
+This was the final capstone projet under the Computer Information System.
+Seven diverse data sets were assigned to complete the projects.The project's topics are well reflected inside the project work.